Foreclosure Properties

 How quickly can you fund a foreclosure auction purchase?

-Do you finance properties purchased at auction sight-unseen?
+Do you finance properties purchased at auction without interior inspection?

-Yes, we regularly finance auction purchases where interior inspection is not possible before bidding.
-Our underwriting for auction properties relies on exterior inspection, neighborhood analysis, and conservative valuation assumptions that account for unknown interior conditions.
-We recommend thorough drive-by inspection and research of comparable sales to inform bidding strategy.
-Construction reserves in our loans provide capacity to address condition issues discovered after acquisition.
+Yes.
+Auction purchases where interior inspection was not possible before bidding are a standard part of our foreclosure lending program.
+Our underwriting for auction properties relies on exterior observation, public records review, and conservative after-repair value assumptions that account for unknown interior conditions.
+We require construction reserves in every auction loan to address condition elements discovered post-closing.
+We recommend thorough drive-by inspection and comparable sales research to inform your maximum bid strategy.

 What happens if there are title issues with a foreclosure property?